Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/enabling-nexus-remote-support.md

 {{site.data.alerts.end}}

-## Enabling Nexus Remote Support
+## Enabling Nexus Remote Support and Nexus Remote Management
-To enable Nexus Remote Support for your Qumulo cluster, you must [create a registration key in Nexus and then register the key by using the `qq` CLI](https://docs.qumulo.com/qumulo-nexus-configuration-guide/enabling-nexus-remote-support.html).
+To enable Nexus Remote Support and Nexus Remote Management for your Qumulo cluster, you must [create a registration key in Nexus and then register the key by using the `qq` CLI](https://docs.qumulo.com/qumulo-nexus-configuration-guide/monitoring-and-metrics/enabling-nexus-remote-support-and-remote-management.html).